-Dorian is an electronic engineer and researcher within the Next Generation Neural Interfaces lab at Imperial College London.
+Dorian is a RAEng Enterprise Fellow and Researcher in Neurotech, also an electronic engineer and researcher within the Next Generation Neural Interfaces lab at Imperial College London.

 With over 6 years of experience in academia, he has developed technical skills and know-how in the fields of neurotechnology, implantable devices, and communication systems, while also pursuing an entrepreneurial path through business courses and enterprise workshops.